General Adoption Information

 96326

 Adoptable animals may have previous life histories that weren’t happy.
-Not all dogs always received adequate socialization as puppies.
-Some dogs may go through a phase of chewing, digging, barking or house soiling during the time that they are adjusting to their new home.
-All of these behaviors are correctable, but take a commitment from you.
+Not all dogs received adequate socialization as puppies.
+Some dogs may go through a phase of chewing, digging, barking or house- soiling while they are adjusting to their new home.
+All these behaviors are correctable, but take a commitment from you.

 96326